Investing in Canadian REITs can help investors include real estate investments in their portfolios without radically changing their way of life.

 Dividends are reported on a T5 form while distributions are reported on a T3 form.
 Your T3 form will break down the various forms of income.

-Given all of the tax reporting and tracking complexities many will choose to keep their REITs in registered accounts such as the TFSA, RRSP and RRIFs.
-Those accounts grow tax free, there is nothing to track.
+Given all of the tax reporting and tracking complexities you can see why holding REITs in a registered account is advisable.
+These accounts grow tax free, so there’s nothing to track.

 Taking Dividend Investing to the Next Level

 Dividend Stocks Rocks (DSR), is a highly recommended newsletter and product if you want to take your dividend investing to the next level .
 It has been managed by my fellow blogger Mike from the Dividend Guy Blog since 2013.

 DSR is not just a weekly newsletter with stock picks.
 It’s a program that will help you manage your portfolio and improve your results.
 You can first read our detailed DSR review, or sign up now by clicking the button below.

 As the economy recovers from the shutdowns of 2020, rising interest rates across North America are causing some potential investors to question whether REITs are a smart investment in today’s economic climate.
 The good news is that historically, REIT investors are well positioned to weather climbing interest rates.

 According to a recent report from global investment manager, Cohen and Steers, REITs respond to the direction of the economy, job growth, and rental prices, rather than to interest rate hikes.
 In an economy with low unemployment and rising rental fees, Canadian REIT investors are in a good position.

 Real estate sectors can also provide a buffer to inflation, particularly in the case of short-term leasing businesses like self-storage, where rental rates can be reset more often.
 In the name of diversification we want assets that don’t always move together.
 We want some zig to go with that zag.
 It’s about portfolio teamwork.